Executive Board

 Judith and her husband Andy have grown up children and a dog and have lived in the Reading area for 30 years.

-Dean Hunter – Lead trustee for HR
+Dean Hunter – Lead Trustee for HR

 Dean originates from Aberdeen, where he worked as a police officer after completing his university degree in 1997.
 He was regularly frustrated in that role as he wanted to do more to be supportive to families and children who needed help and the system didn’t seem to have the resources to assist.
 Dean then spent 15 years in the corporate world as an HR Director working and travelling across 30 countries.